TheKidThatCodes-CC/Helium/ISA.md

       - 0x01: puts pointer on to stack
       - 0x02: copies onto stack
     - sink[0x2]
-      makes the value on top of the stack sink arg places or if the MSB of arg is on then it takes it to the place relative to the bottom
+      makes the value on top of the stack sink arg places or if arg is negative then it takes it to the place relative to the bottom
     - float[0x3]
-      makes the value at arg from the top (or bottom if MSB on) float to the top of the stack<br>
+      makes the value at arg from the top (or bottom if negative) float to the top of the stack<br>
       if multiple with same label makes them all float in their current order
     - lbl[0x4]<br>
       labels the top stack item with (wdp)